graphql/graphql-spec/spec/Section 6 -- Execution.md

 directive on a fragment and are structures containing:

 - {label}: value of the corresponding argument to the `@defer` directive.
+- {parentDeferUsage}: the parent Defer Usage record corresponding to the deferred fragment enclosing this deferred fragment, not defined if this Defer Usage record is deferred directly by the initial result.

 As an example, collecting the fields of this selection set would return field details related to two instances of the field `a` and one of field `b`: